Death toll in Sudan military plane crash rises to 46

-CAIRO (AP) — The death toll from a Sudanese military plane crash in the city of Omdurman increased to at least 46 people, officials said Wednesday.
+CAIRO (AP) — The death toll from a Sudanese military aircraft crash in the city of Omdurman increased to at least 46 people, officials said Wednesday, one of the deadliest plane crashes in the northeastern African nation in the past two decades.

-The Khartoum Media Office said the crash also injured 10 others.
-The initial death toll of 19 was provided by the health ministry.
+The Antonov aircraft crashed on Tuesday over a populated district in Omdurman, also injuring at least 10 people, according to the government-run Khartoum Media Office.
+An initial death toll of 19 was provided by the health ministry.

-The Antonov aircraft crashed Tuesday while taking off from the Wadi Sayidna air base north of Omdurman, the military said in a statement.
-Omdurman is the sister city of the capital, Khartoum.
+The military said in a statement that the plane crashed while taking off from the Wadi Sayidna air base north of Omdurman, which is the sister city of the capital, Khartoum.

 The crash also damaged a number of houses in the Karrari district of Omdurman, the media office said.